 Bali

 Australians require a tourist visa to enter Bali for periods of 30 days or less.
-Apply online for your e-Visa on Arrival (e-VOA) at least two days prior to your trip or upon arrival at specific airports such as Jakarta, Bali, Surabaya, Lombok, Makassar, Manado, Batam, Medan, Yogyakarta or Tanjung Pinang.
-The fee is US$35 (A$50) per person and there will be a small additional processing fee when applying online.
-Your passport must have six months validity for you to enter Bali.
-For all other visas, visit the Indonesian Directorate General of Immigration website.
+Apply online for your e-Visa on Arrival (e-VOA) at least two days prior to your trip or when you arrive at specific airports, such as Jakarta, Bali, Surabaya, Lombok, Makassar, Manado, Batam, Medan, Yogyakarta or Tanjung Pinang.
+The fee is about A$50 per person, plus a small additional processing fee when applying online.
+Your passport must have at least six months validity for you to enter Bali.
+For all other types of visas, visit the Indonesian Directorate General of Immigration website.

-Travellers are also now required to complete an electronic health declaration form called the SATUSEHAT Health Pass, which asks for details regarding your health and travel history.
-This can be completed before arrival into the country.
-Once you've completed this form, a barcode will appear — authorities will scan this upon entry to the country.
-If travellers have Mpox symptoms — such as headaches and a fever —you may be referred to a hospital for treatment.
+Travellers are also now required to complete an electronic health declaration form called the SATUSEHAT Health Pass, which asks for details about your health and travel history.
+This can be completed before arrival in Indonesia.
+Once you've completed this form, a barcode will appear – authorities will scan this upon entry to the country.
+If travellers have Mpox symptoms, such as headaches and a fever, they may be referred to a hospital for treatment.

 Landing at Denpasar Airport